-The World Wrestling Federation — now known as World Wrestling Entertainment — brought three cards to the Duluth Arena in 1987.
-The third of them happened 30 years ago today — Oct.
+The World Wrestling Federation — now known as World Wrestling Entertainment — brought a card to Duluth for the third time on Oct.
 8, 1987.
 In the video clip above, Randy “Macho Man” Savage declares his enthusiasm for his first trip to the Zenith City.

 Announcer Gene Okerlund mentions Bam Bam Bigelow and Nikolai Volkoff in his opening remarks, but neither of them appeared at the show.